 The pushbutton_test script displays whether or not the pushbutton is pressed as values of 1 and 0.
 These values are often called states.
 With this pushbutton circuit and script, a state of 1 indicates pressed, and 0 indicates not pressed.

-- Enter the pushbutton_test script into the python.microbit.org editor.
+- Enter the pushbutton_test script (python.microbit.org/v/2 matches the screencaptures).

 - Set the Script Name field to pushbutton_test.

 - Click Load/Save, and then click Download Project Hex to save your work.

 - Close the Load/Save dialog box after downloading.